ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    specify the tunnel information on MPI, with the constraint included in TE Tunnel model.

-   Further detailed analysis is outside the scope of this document
+   Further detailed analysis is outside the scope of this document.

 # Security Considerations